pasonatech-tony/usePopcorn/README.md

 ### How to run the project

-- Install dependencies using `yarn`
+- Install dependencies using `npm i`
-- Start the project using `yarn start`
+- Start the project using `npm start`

 ### Application preview